oVirt/ovirt-site/source/feature/ipv6-support.html.md

        vdsClient -s ['IPv6 link-local addr'%ovirtmgmt]:54321 getVdsCaps

 Where 'IPv6 link-local addr' is address of IPv6 link local address of bridge ovirtmgmt (e.g. [fe80::5054:ff:fe05:25f3%ovirtmgmt]).
 Each of this command should work as in normal manner.

+#### VDSM API

+1. Test functionality of newly added attributes to @NetworkOptions, @SetupNetworkNetAttributes, @RunningVmStats
+2. Test that every api schema that can contain IP address, can contain IPv6 address.
+Listed in [#Vdsm api](#Vdsm_api) Records that DOES NOT need change.
+3. Test functionality of IPv6 related fields.
+Listed in [#Vdsm api](#Vdsm_api) Records that already contains IPv6 fields.

+#### Ovirt-Engine GUI

+1. Test that to every address field can be inserted IPv6 address.
+Test every form of IPv6 address: full form, omited leading zeros, changed group of zeros (https://en.wikipedia.org/wiki/IPv6_address#Presentation).
+2. Test every combination of Edit Network, every boot protocol with combination of IPv6 or IPv4 addresses.
+There should always be selected at least one protocol, otherwise the error should raise.

+#### REST API

+1. Check that record "Network" and "HostNic" contains "ips", that every "ip" has selected proper "version" and all IPs are listed.
+2. Check that every records with "address" or "href" properly handle IPv6 format.

 ### Comments and Discussion